amueller69/Law-School-Notes/Bar-Review/Evidence.md

     * However, evidence of W's religious beliefs is not admissible to attack or support a witness’s credibility;
   * **(3) Past Specific Conduct** - attempting to call truthfulness into question by pointing to past instances of dishonest conduct (not necessarily convicted crimes); must be probative of truthfulness (i.e., makes it more or less likely that W is telling truth)
     * As with all evidence, judge may exclude under FRE 403 or 611 if decided that risk of prejudice > probative value or would cause undue embarrassment to witness
+    * Probative value on truthfulness may be greatly increased if W "opens the door" on matter by some response in testimony
     * As noted above, no extrinsic evidence; must accept W's response in cross-exam
   * **(4) Past Criminal Conduct** - attempting to call truthfulness into question by pointing to past conviction of a crime involving dishonesty/deceit (e.g., perjury, fraud) or, at court's discretion (FRE 403, slightly higher threshold if D is W), any convictions w/in the last 10 years for crimes punishable by > 1 year imprisonment
     * Extrinsic evidence in form of conviction record is admissible without first giving W chance to explain